 The Frith Prize is an EPS Early Career Award (up to one year post doctorate) established in 2011 by a gift from Chris and Uta Frith.
 Its purpose is to recognise experimental psychologists at the start of their career who have produced an exceptional body of work in their PhD thesis.
-The thesis should have been examined not more than two years before the nomination (assuming full-time employment and the absence of a career break)
+The thesis should have been examined not more than one year before the nomination (assuming full-time employment and the absence of a career break)

 The nomination should be submitted by the primary supervisor and include: